aman4720/Superset/index.md

 superset load_examples: Runs the Superset command to load example data or dashboards.

-So, in short, this command loads example data or dashboards into Superset within the running container.
+So, in, this command loads example data or dashboards into Superset within the running container.
 It's often used to provide users with pre-configured examples to explore and understand the capabilities of Superset.

 **Output**